 Cotton Clothes and Shoes

 This is so important—no cotton!
-While cotton is definitely not ever a good shirt for running in, if you run in a cotton shirt or shoes in the rain, it will basically be plastered to you.
+Cotton is definitely not ever a recommended fabric for running in.
+If you run in a cotton shirt or shoes in the rain, it will basically be plastered to you.
 You will be dripping wet your entire run, and this makes you a much more likely candidate for a cold or the flu several days later.

 While you might be tempted to dress like it’s 10 degrees outside to stay warm, you are likely going to shoot yourself in the foot.
-If you have too much on, you’ll overheat and sweat a ton, which will make your clothes super drenched and you’ll be even colder.
+If you have too much on, you’ll overheat and sweat too much.
+This will make your clothes even wetter, and counter-intuitively, you’ll be even colder.

 Make sure that you dress for the weather, but don’t overdo it.
 Even if you feel like you’re going into 10-degree weather, remember that it’s actually 50 degrees and dress for that weather with some slight changes since it’s rain.